urbanwuensch/drEEM-online/documentation/handlescatter.md

 ## Description ##
 The function `handlescatter` handles primary and secondary Rayleigh and Raman scatter, by either replacing the values around the scatter with NaNs or interpolation.
 Additionally, it can set values to `zero` at a specified distance below the 1st order Rayleigh scatter line (where Emission wavelength equals Excitation wavelength).
 The function also offers optional plotting to compare the raw, cut and final EEMs for quality check.
 When no `options` is provided as input, the function will use the default `options` for its processing.
 That include cutting out all the four scatters from all samples and no interpolation.
 See Input arguments section for `options` default values.

->***The status-property "scatterTreatment" must be "not applied".
+>**Important:** The status-property "scatterTreatment" must be "not applied".
 Otherwise, the function returns a validation error.
-Upon completion, the status of the dataset is changed to "applied by toolbox".***
+Upon completion, the status of the dataset is changed to "applied by toolbox".

 The function uses a defined class `handlescatterOptions` for all settings.
 A copy of the default options can be made as follows: